-Lucy is obsessed with monster stories, telling so many that her family and friends are getting sick of it, especially her brother Randy.
-So her mom tells her goes to the library to fill up her time during summer with her friend, Aaron.
+Lucy is obsessed with monster stories, telling so many that her family and friends are getting sick of it, especially her brother, Randy.
+So her mom tells her to go to the library to fill up her time during summer with her friend, Aaron.
 Lucy finds the librarian, Mr. Mortman somewhat eccentric.
-But she cannot quite put the finger on it...
+But she cannot quite put her finger on it...
 Written by

 Lucy finds that her local library has booked itself a monster.